-When visiting Airlie Beach, make it a priority to explore the Whitsunday Islands, home to the most beautiful beach in Australia.
+When visiting Airlie Beach, make it a priority to explore the Whitsunday Islands in Queensland home to the most beautiful beach in Australia.

 On our recent trip to Airlie Beach, we jumped on the fastest boat on the water to zip around the Whitsundays and take in as much as we could in one day.